nowaalex/af-utils/website/src/content/reference/virtual-core/classes/VirtualScroller.md

 readonly scrollSize: number = 0.0;
 ```

-Sum of all item sizes
+Sum of all published item sizes, in CSS pixels.

 ***